jmcinern/Machine-Learning-/README.md

 # Machine-Learning-
 Module Project For Machine Learning, looking at the relationship between sprectrum reading and viral load severity.
-Using both suppervised and unsupervised approaches for prediction viral load prediction.
+Using both suppervised and unsupervised approaches for viral load prediction.
 Then, classifying viruses using different algorithms, achieving ~90% accuracy.

 - Feature Engineering: PCA, PLS, Lasso